 Ethiopian Welo Crystal Opals

-Crystal opals are always translucent or semi-translucent and will have a good play of color with lots of flash.
+Crystal opals are always translucent or semi-translucent and will have a good play of color with lots of flashes.
 These opals are found primarily in Australia but can also be found in Ethiopia, home of the Welo opal.
 Zenned Out uses Welo crystal opal for our gold crescent moon rings.
 Learn more about crystal opals here:

 - Offers inspiration and creativity